Cidaas/terraform-provider-cidaas/README.md

 }
 ```

-Terraform pulls the version configured of the Cidaas provider for your infrastructure.
+Terraform pulls the version configured of the cidaas provider for your infrastructure.

 ### 2. Setup Environment Variables

-To authenticate and authorize Terraform operations with Cidaas, set the necessary environment variables.
-These variables include your Cidaas client credentials, allowing the Terraform provider to complete the client credentials flow and generate an access_token.
-Execute the following commands in your terminal, replacing placeholders with your actual Cidaas client ID and client secret.
+To authenticate and authorize Terraform operations with cidaas, set the necessary environment variables.
+These variables include your cidaas client credentials, allowing the Terraform provider to complete the client credentials flow and generate an access_token.
+Execute the following commands in your terminal, replacing placeholders with your actual cidaas client ID and client secret.

 ### For Linux and MacOS